mahtabfaraji1/Semi-supervised-segmentation-of-cataract-surgical-images/README.md

 ## Citation

-If you use this code or the Cataract-1K dataset splits in your work, please cite:
+If you use this code in your work, please cite:

 ```bibtex
 @article{faraji2026mt,